NatuurkundePracticumAmsterdam/ecpc/docs/gui.md

             # connect widget to method

             # method for button
-                # add value of spinbox to textedit
+                # Add value of spinbox to textedit

         # create application
         # show UserInterface